httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the offset indicated by the `Upload-Offset` field value does not match the offset provided by the immediate previous offset retrieval ({{offset-retrieving}}), or the end offset of the immediate previous incomplete successful transfer, the server MUST respond with a `409 (Conflict)` status code.

 The server applies the patch document of the `application/partial-upload` media type by appending the request content to the targeted upload resource.
-If the server does not receive the entire patch document, for example because of canceled requests or dropped connections, it SHOULD append as much of the patch document as was received.
+If the server does not receive the entire patch document, for example because of canceled requests or dropped connections, it SHOULD append as much of the patch document starting at its beginning and without discontinuities as possible.
+Appending a continuous section starting at the patch document's beginning constitutes a successful PATCH as defined in {{Section 2 of RFC5789}}.
+If the server did not receive and apply the entire patch document, the upload MUST NOT be considered complete.

 While the request content is being uploaded, the target resource MAY send one or more informational responses with a `104 (Upload Resumption Supported)` status code to the client.
 These informational responses MUST NOT contain the `Location` header field.
 They MAY include the `Upload-Offset` header field with the current upload offset as the value to inform the client about the upload progress.
 The same restrictions on the `Upload-Offset` header field in informational responses from the upload creation ({{upload-creation}}) apply.